AngelikiMt/TripsTracking/README.md

 This project is not for commersial use.

-For creating the database:
+For creating the database run the following command in the terminal:
-Use the init-db command from the terminal by running flask --app trips.py init-db
+**`flask --app trips.py init-db`**

 ## **Contributing** :handshake: